 - The Therapeutic Goods (Manufacturing Principles) Determination No 1 of 2013 determines the PIC/S Guide to Good Manufacturing Practice - 15 January 2009, PE 009-8, to be the Code of GMP, except for its Annexes 4, 5 and 14 which are not adopted by Australia.

-- This Q&A will be updated as further experience is received by the Office of Manufacturing Quality (OMQ).
+- This Q&A will be updated as further experience is received by the Manufacturing Quality Branch.

-- If you have questions that have not already been answered in this set of Questions and Answers, you may wish to email the questions to the Office of Manufacturing Quality at email@example.com.
+- If you have questions that have not already been answered in this set of Questions and Answers, you may wish to email the questions to the Manufacturing Quality Branch at email@example.com.

 - 1. Why is the Code of GMP changing from time to time?

 The TGA uses internationally harmonised manufacturing standards to allow manufacturers to operate in an international environment.
 The TGA maintains its GMP standards in line with updates issued through the PIC/S. Regular updates are necessary to maintain mutual confidence with regulators overseas and to promote quality assurance of inspections and harmonisation of technical standards and procedures with international inspection standards for the production and testing of medicinal products.

 Australian manufacturers benefit from reduced regulatory burden where the TGA is able to adopt harmonised international standards and establish mutual recognition agreements and cooperation arrangements with comparable overseas regulatory authorities.